Gravitational back-reaction is magical: NONLOCAL Magic

 The proof can be found in~\cref{proofth3}.
 As stated by~\cref{th:smoothed}, the magic is bounded from below by the difference between the smoothed maximal entropy and the entanglement entropy which is finite for conformal field theories.

-Before we discuss CFTs, let's examine the physical meaning of the lower bound, which is the difference between smoothed max entropy and the von Neumann entropy.
-In addition to the anti-flatness of the entanglement spectrum, this quantifies the \textit{compressibility} of a state~\cite{Akers_2021}.
+Before we discuss CFTs, let us examine the physical meaning of the lower bound, which is the difference between smoothed max entropy and the von Neumann entropy.
+In addition to the antiflatness of the entanglement spectrum, this quantifies the \textit{compressibility} of a state~\cite{Akers_2021}.
 Consider a bipartition of the state followed by a Schmidt decomposition.
 It is compressible if we can still well approximate it after truncating the less significant singular values, as one is wont to do in DMRG.
-Here we can show that this compressibility gap which lower bounds smoothed non-local magic also quantifies the classical hardness in simulations.
+Here we can show that this compressibility gap which lower bounds smoothed nonlocal magic also quantifies the classical hardness in simulations.

 Let us build up the following argument by recalling that there are states such as random stabilizer states that have high entanglement but are classically easy to simulate.
 Since magic and entanglement capture two orthogonal perspectives of quantumness, are there quantum states with low entanglement but high magic that are classically hard to simulate?
 Na\"ively, a state with high magic will have high stabilizer rank, which is hard in the stabilizer simulation.
 On the other hand, the system will be classically hard using the tensor network method if it has high bond dimensions.
 However, a folk theorem in tensor network suggests that the small entanglement would permit one to capture the state with a tensor network whose bond dimension only needs scale as $O(e^S)$ where $S$ is the von Neumann entropy of each subsystem.
 Therefore, it seems that as long as the entanglement is small, there should be a classically easy description.
 However, one needs to be careful in applying this lore as it is known that there exist states with low entanglement but classically complex\cite{ge_area_2016}.